 I would recommend if you are planning to build a business.
 Then you can buy Brand name full package which includes Domain name check, social media check, trademark check and much more.

 After brainstorming domain name for a blog.
 You can buy a domain name from many companies.
-I will recommend to buy it from Bluehost as they provide reliable web hosting package.
+I will recommend to buy it from SiteGround as they provide reliable web hosting package.

 4. Search a Hosting Provider for Your Blog